eripa/docker-opensmtpd-relay-debian/README.md

 ### Details

  * Debian Jessie
+ * latest tag is Intel x86_64
+ * x86_64 uses debian:jessie
  * arm build uses armv7/armhf-debian:jessie
- * x86_64 uses debian:jessie
  * Must be configured to work!
  * Ports 25 and 587 are exposed
  * Do **not** map the ports to outside world.
 The relay is configured to accept **ALL** requests without auth.
 Use internal Docker network